zetelight/TinyWebServer/README.md

 4. able to display content on browser
 5. provide the ability to handle single thread, single process, and one connection per thread.

-## The advanced features of this webserver are:
+## The advanced features of this webserver

 1. interpret simple web pages, including some html or css elements
 2. process multi-threads.